mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-network-policies/index.md

 Ingress rules use a combination of **Port** / **Protocol** and **Source** to define the incoming traffic allowed to some or all of the pods in this namespace.

 The options under **Sources: From** enable you to define a source either by using the pod selector or by defining an IP block.
-When using the pod selector method, you can define the namespace, and/or the pods within that namespace.
+When using the pod selector method, you can define the namespace, the pods within that namespace, or both.

 **Namespaces** - Selecting a namespace in an ingress rule source permits the pods selected by the pod selector, in your selected namespaces, to receive incoming traffic that meets the other defined criteria.
 If you have not selected any pods, the rule permits traffic from all pods in the selected namespaces.

 **Pods** - This option selects specific Pods which should be allowed as ingress sources or egress destinations.
 If you have not selected any namespaces in the namespace selector, this option selects all matching pods in the project namespace.
 Otherwise, this option selects all matching pods in the selected namespaces.

-There also are options to select all namespaces and/or all pods.
+There also are options to select all namespaces, all pods, or both.

 When defining ingress rules using the IP Block method, you define a CIDR and exception conditions.
 CIDR stands for Classless Inter-Domain Routing and is an IP standard for creating unique network and device identifiers.
 When grouped together so that they share an initial sequence of bits in their binary representation, the range of addresses creates a CIDR block.
 The block identity is in an IPv4-like notation including a dotted-decimal address, followed by a slash, then a colon and a number from 0 through 32, for example, 127.0.26.33:31.